lcdonaldson/vue-components/README.md

 I have tried to re-use many react-native, vue and even simple web components and found most of them to be fairly generic.
 It would be great to make a series of components that just worked where ever you used them.
 That's what I hope this eventually becomes.

-I anticipate a lot of sandbox efforts though until I get real good fully tested and composable components.
+I anticipate a lot of sandbox efforts though until I get good, fully tested and composable components.